Hello all,

 Recorded content guidelines

-- Please review HeartHero’s guide here for details on recording equipment to determine if you are able to make a high quality recording.
-If you doubt your technical capabilities or interest in recording your own showcase, please ask for a volunteer when you submit your project.
+• Please review HeartHero’s guide here for details on recording equipment to determine if you are able to make a high quality recording.
+If you doubt your technical capabilities or interest in recording your own showcase, don’t hesitate to ask for help!
+There are help channels on the discord and the thread is there to communicate with others who may be willing to work with you on a recording.

 Branded Assets